How to Setup Google Analytics for eCommerce

 Event tracking setup can be done for users who call the number displayed on the website using a mobile device.

-The phone number should be given as clickable action for the prospects.
+The phone number should be given as a clickable action for the prospects.
 The code must be injected around the phone numbers so that the click triggers an event.
 Many businesses choose a developer to complete this process.

 Guide to Google Analytics Attribution Modelling